 Just 15 minutes from the Old Town of Dubrovnik the road winds its way through small harbour front villages with stunning views over the Adriatic Sea.
 As your eyes gaze over the stunning vista you suddenly find yourself at the entrance to the hotel.
 We had been following Sun Gardens on their Instagram account for the last few weeks and thought we knew what to expect.
 Already our expectations had been exceeded and we had not even seen our bedroom’s view yet.

 We had arrived early at the hotel to meet with Iva Svetac, Marketing and P.R.
 Manager and Katarina Vukic, Sun Garden’s Marketing Administrator and whilst our room was being prepared we joined them both on the balcony for coffee to find out more about Sun Gardens.

 Background of Sun Gardens

-Originally the hotel was built during the 1980’s as holiday residences.
-Fortunately, during the war of the early 90’s the hotel was not damaged but the actual running of the hotel did run into problems, the need for accommodation dwindled and the maintenance and upkeep of the hotel came to an abrupt holt.
-In 2008 a new investor put together redevelopment plans to create a ‘replica of a Mediterranean village’ not just another hotel but a resort with hotel and residential private houses in a village like atmosphere.
+Originally the hotel was built during the 1980s as holiday residences.
+Fortunately, during the war of the early ’90s, the hotel was not damaged but the actual running of the hotel did run into problems, the need for accommodation dwindled and the maintenance and upkeep of the hotel came to an abrupt halt.
+In 2008 a new investor put together redevelopment plans to create a ‘replica of a Mediterranean village’ not just another hotel but a resort with hotel and residential private houses in a village-like atmosphere.

-Sun Gardens Hotel is part of the franchise group of the luxury hotel chain Radisson Blu.
+Sun Gardens Hotel is part of the franchise group of the luxury hotel chain The Leading Hotels of the World.